KwemberDev/SimpleTeams/README.md

     Shows all team invites you have received.

 - **/team toggle [public | hurt]** <br />
     Toggles if the team is public or private, or toggles if friendly fire is enabled or disabled.
-Any player can join public teams unless they are banned from said team. **If friendly fire is enabled, players in that team can hurt eachother like normal.** <br />
+Any player can join public teams unless they are banned from said team. **If friendly fire is enabled, players in that team can hurt each other like normal.** <br />
     This command can only be used by the team owner.

 - **/team changeowner [TeamMember]** <br />